What Are PFAS and Why Should Homeowners Care?

 - Flush your pipes before collecting the sample, following kit instructions exactly to avoid cross-contamination.

-- Mail your sample to the lab for analysis using EPA-approved methods.
-Labs will test for specific compounds like PFOA, PFOS, PFNA, PFHxS, and GenX, reporting results in nanograms per liter (ng/L), which is equivalent to ppt.
+- Mail your sample to the lab for analysis using EPA-approved methods (typically Method 537.1, 533, or 1633).
+Labs test for compounds like PFOA, PFOS, PFNA, PFHxS, and GenX, reporting results in nanograms per liter (ng/L), which is equivalent to ppt.

 - Review your results against EPA MCLs and your state's standards.